 The first and major component to managing freshness with a list this robust is volume.
 You simply have to operate a high volume business to get through that much product.
 Once the guests arrive, however, then the strategy needs to take hold.
-With the opening of Old Town Pour House, we asked all of our bartenders and servers to become Beer Server Certified through Cicerone.org.
+With the opening of Old Town Pour House in Chicago, we’ve implemented a rigorous 60 question beer test that all of our bartenders and servers must pass to complete training.
 This commitment to learning beer is necessary to give guests a unique and genuine beer experience, but it also empowers our staff to be able to speak to the entire beer lineup and not just their handful of favorites.
 Our staff has to know and recommend the entire list democratically.
 If they only recommended their favorites, those brands would dominate, and the lesser known brands wouldn’t be called for.

 Keg cooler organization is the next step in this equation.
 We have a “tap date” written down for each keg that we have online.
 The shelf life of a tapped keg varies by brand and there are many factors that go into how long a beer will stay fresh once tapped.
 Once we are aware that a beer is approaching the end of its peak freshness, we will introduce programming that will promote selling that beer at a faster clip.
 Flight programming, product features, and menu placement are all mechanisms we work with to help promote the sale of a brand that needs a little help.